 The only real climb of the tour will take you to Asolo.
 The steep part of the way leads you to the Prosecco vineyards and on to Treviso.
 You can shorten the stage with a train journey from Montebelluna to Treviso (25 km).

 You follow the river Sile to Casale.
 At the end of the tour Venice awaits you.
 Discover a labyrinth of lanes and canals.
 The property is located in Mestre.
-Overnight in Venice (island) for an extra charge!
+For cat.
+A+ is the overnight in Venice island.

 Along the river Bacchiglione which carried trade in and out of Venice in this area centuries